MyBord/mybord-server/etc/prToDo.md

 Make sure to remove all notes before merging (except for this one, of course).
 ----------------------------------------------------------------------------------------------------
 change get user to get user id

+change params req and res to request an response